f32c/arduino/README.md

 PWM (analogWrite(), analogWriteResolution(), analogWriteFrequency())

 Fade works on all MIPS platforms we tried.
-Fade doesn't work on RISC-V bitstreams for boards Altera Cyclone-4 TB276 and Xilinx XC6SLX9.

 Software SPI (bitbang)